Pr1nkos/DXML_Translation_Hub/README.md

 # ENG

-# DXML Translator by Pr1nkos
+# DXML Translation Hub by Pr1nkos

-**DXML Translator** is a powerful tool for automatic translation of in-game texts, designed to work with a large number of mods.
+**DXML Translation Hub** is a powerful tool for automatic translation of in-game texts, designed to work with a large number of mods.
 The mod allows adding translations on top of existing files without overwriting them, making it an ideal solution for modders and translators.

-With **DXML Translator**, you can easily add missing translations, update existing ones, and apply them in the game without compromising the integrity of the original files.
+With **DXML Translation Hub**, you can easily add missing translations, update existing ones, and apply them in the game without compromising the integrity of the original files.
 The mod supports working with XML files in the `gamedata/configs/text/eng` and `gamedata/configs/text/rus` folders and provides the ability to dynamically add translations.

 ---